nasa/ziggy/doc/user-manual/monitoring.md

 Workers are created as needed, and each worker is assigned to perform a particular pipeline task (or a portion of a particular task).
 Once the worker's job is done, the worker is closed down, and if the supervisor later needs a worker process, it will create one on-the-fly.
 Thus when you run a pipeline that has a total of 6 tasks, and has a worker count of 2, the supervisor will create a total of 6 workers over the course of execution, but only 2 will be running at any given time.

 Thus the blank workers display: when there are no tasks running, there are no workers running; and when a worker isn't running, it ceases to exist.
-If you were to start a new pipeline with 2 workers, after the delay mentioned in the first point you'd see something like this:
+If you were to start the sample pipeline with the default maximum number of workers set to 6, after the delay mentioned in the first point you'd see that only 2 workers would be started to process the two tasks.

 <img src="images/monitoring-worker-2.png" style="width:32cm;"/>